dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 ## Overview

+Block-STM is a parallel execution engine for smart contracts, built around the principles of Software Transactional Memory.
-The focus of this work is an input block containing a pre-ordered sequence of transactions TX1, TX2, ..., TXn.
-Transactions consist of smart-contract code that reads and writes to shared memory.
-A transaction execution results in a read-set and a write-set.
-The read-set consists of pairs, a memory location and the transaction that wrote it.
-The write-set consists of pairs, a memory location and a value, that the transaction would record if it became committed.
+Transactions are grouped in blocks, each block containing a pre-ordered sequence of transactions TX1, TX2, ..., TXn.
+Transactions consist of smart-contract code that reads and writes to shared memory and their execution results in a read-set and a write-set: the read-set consists of pairs, a memory location and the transaction that wrote it; the write-set consists of pairs, a memory location and a value, that the transaction would record if it became committed.

+A parallel execution of the block must yield the same deterministic outcome that preserves a block pre-order, namely, it results in exactly the same read/write sets as a sequential execution.
+More specifically,
-In a sequential execution, a read by TXk from a particular memory location obtains the value writted by the highest TXj, where j < k, to the location; or the initial value at that memory location when the block execution started if none.
-We denote this dependency as TXj &rarr; TXk.
+in a sequential execution, a read by TXk from a particular memory location obtains the value writted by the highest TXj, where j < k, to the location, if exists; or the initial value at that memory location when the block execution started, if none.

-An example serving as a running example throughout this post is a block B consisting of ten transactions TX1-TX10, with the following read/write dependencies:
+An example serving as a running example throughout this post is a block B consisting of ten transactions TX1-TX10, each TXj doing `{ M[j mod 4] := M[j mod 4] + 1 }`.
+If TXk reads in a sequential execution a value written by TXj we denote this as a read/write dependency TXj &rarr; TXk.
+B has the following read/write dependencies:

 > TX1 &rarr; TX4 &rarr; TX6 &rarr; TX8 &rarr; TX9

 > TX2 &rarr; TX5 &rarr; { TX7 , TX10 }

+A parallel execution must guarantee that transactions read values adhering to these dependencies.
-The goal is to enable parallel execution that preserves a block pre-order, namely, results in exactly the same read/write sets as a sequential execution.
-Block-STM uses an optimistic approach, executing tranascations greedily and optimistically in parallel, and then validating their read-set.
+Block-STM uses an optimistic approach, executing tranascations greedily and optimistically in parallel and then validating their read-set, potentially causing abort/re-execute.
-Validation may lead to a commit or to abort/re-execute.

-Supporting efficient optimism revolves around maintaining two principles:
+Correct optimism revolves around maintaining two principles:

 * **VALIDAFTER(j, k)**: For every j,k, such that j < k, a validation of TXk is performed after TXj executes (or re-executes).
 * **READLAST**: Whenever TXk executes (speculatively), a read by TXk obtains the value recorded so far by the highest transaction TXj preceding it, i.e., where j < k.
 Higher transactions TXl, where l > k, do not intefer with TXk.